FrancKenya/practice2/README.md

-This is my first practice with Git Desktop.
+This is my first practice READMEmd eidt my my practice2.